CleasbyCode/pdvzip/README.md

 PNG file size (image + embedded content) must not exceed the hosting site's size limits.
-The site will either refuse to upload your image or it will convert your image to ***jpg***, such as Twitter & Imgur.
+The site will either refuse to upload your image or it will convert your image to ***jpg***, such as Twitter.

 **Dimensions:**